If you have certain inflammatory conditions, your doctor might suggest Dupixent (dupilumab) as a treatment option for you.

 Dupixent is a prescription medication used to treat certain cases of:

-- moderate to severe atopic dermatitis (eczema) in adults and children ages 6 years and older
+- (eczema) in adults and children ages 6 years and older

 - chronic rhinosinusitis with nasal polyps in adults